 Hello!
 Lovely to be visiting Science Sparks again.
 I think Science Sparks is doing AMAZING things in getting families and bloggers into Science.
 EVERYONE is doing it now, be it in Science Hangouts or just having fun with the kids at home.
 HOORAY for Science Sparks.
 Which makes it even more special and humbling and special to be here today with our simple sound experiment!

 I normally blog at Red Ted Art and Life At The Zoo.
 Over on Red Ted Art, we have been making guitars.
 Which of course have a fabulous Science element to them: Acoustics!
 What is sound and how does it work?
-I talk a little about vibrations and different lengths of vibrations over on Life At The Zoo.

 What is sound?